200th Infantry Regiment (United States): First creation of 200th Coast Artillery (AA) in North Carolina

 The first entity designated the 200th Coast Artillery Regiment (Antiaircraft) existed from 1921 until 5 September 1927 in the North Carolina National Guard.
 The regiment was constituted in the National Guard in 1921 as the 200th Artillery Regiment (Antiaircraft), Coast Artillery Corps.
 Battery G, its only active element, was organized on 5 August 1921 at Raeford, North Carolina and assigned to the IV Corps.
-Additional elements were allocated as follows, but were never organized: Regimental Headquarters and Headquarters Battery (HHB) and Batteries B, C, D, E, F, I, K, and L allotted to Louisiana; Battery A allotted to Alabama; Battery G allotted to North Carolina; and Battery M allotted to Florida.
+Additional elements were allocated as follows, but were never organized: Regimental Headquarters and Headquarters Battery (HHB) and Batteries B, C, D, E, F, I, K, and L allotted to Louisiana; Battery A allotted to Alabama; and Battery M allotted to Florida.
 New Orleans, Louisiana was designated as the headquarters location on organization, but the unit was never organized at that location.
 Regiment redesignated 200th Coast Artillery (Antiaircraft) on 27 September 1924.
 On 1 December 1926 Battery G was redesignated as Battery F, 252nd Coast Artillery Battalion (Harbor Defense) in the North Carolina National Guard; the other elements were withdrawn from their allotted states and transferred to the deferred list.
 When the deferred list was abandoned, the regiment was withdrawn from the National Guard and demobilized on 5 September 1927.
 It had a separate lineage from the New Mexico National Guard unit.

 At some later time the designation was transferred to the New Mexico National Guard.